railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 called 'Run MRP Scheduler' and modify the date and time of the next execution.

 Some companies want to plan the orders progressively as they are entered so they don't wait until the procurement orders are planned the next day.
-Install the module ``mrp_jit`` to handle this.
+Install the module :mod:`mrp_jit` to handle this.
 Once it's installed each requirement (production or procurement order) will be planned in real time as soon as it's been confirmed.